Expertise elevates AI usage: experimental evidence comparing laypeople and professional artists: Method

 \subsection{Participants}

-Our final sample consists of 99 participants, 50 professional visual artists, and a matched control group of 49 laypeople recruited via the crowdsourcing platform Prolific.
-The artist sample was recruited first, via invitation emails sent directly through the coauthors' (mostly MS) personal and professional networks.
-This way, we ensured artists fulfilled our pre-registered recruitment criteria (see below) and avoided excessive over-recruiting and exclusion, although it was rather labor-intensive.
-The final artist sample resulted from a total of 213 invitations, distributed in rounds of 10 to 15 invitations per day over several weeks to control the load put on the Stable Diffusion model used in the experiment.
+Our final sample consists of 99 participants: 50 professional visual artists, and a matched control group of 49 laypeople recruited via the crowdsourcing platform Prolific.
+The artist sample was recruited first, via invitation emails sent directly through the coauthors' (mostly MCS) personal and professional networks.
+This way, we ensured artists fulfilled our pre-registered recruitment criteria (see below) and avoided excessive over-recruiting and exclusion.
 After the full artist sample had been completed, we recruited the laypeople sample to match its demographics.

-All participants, regardless of the subsample, were paid €3.75 after completing the full experiment, in compliance with the ethical approval received for the study beforehand (by the IRB of the Max Planck Institute for Human Development, approval number A2024-15).
-Participants not using € currency received the equivalent amount in their local currency instead.
-Artists were paid via direct transfers using Paypal, while laypeople received the money in their Prolific account.
+All participants were paid €3.75 after completing the full experiment, in compliance with the ethical approval received for the study beforehand (by the IRB of the Max Planck Institute for Human Development, approval number A2024-15).
 Some artists (22\%) were more motivated by participating in a scientific experiment than by the remuneration itself and waived their payment.